Ok, so you know git bisect? You take a commit history and try to find the commit that introduced a problem.

 This produces a patch file.
 We’re now going to perform file based minimization on that patch to try to find the smallest patch that causes the problem.

-I still don’t have a good go to minimizer – I tried using delta for this and continued my streak of never getting a good result from doing so, so once again I wrote my own terribly crappy file based minimizer.
+I still don’t have a good go to minimizer – I tried using delta for this and continued my streak of never getting a good result from doing so, so once again I wrote my own terribly crappy file based minimizer (Update: Now I do.
+It’s still a bit rough around the edges but works great for me).
 Here you go:

 One of these days I’m going to bite the bullet and just package this all up into a good piece of standalone software.
 Today might be that day, but it probably isn’t.